sergio11/sergio11/README.md

 ### Inquize - Capture Curiosity.
 Unlock Knowledge. 🔍📚💡

-**Inquize** is a groundbreaking mobile application that redefines how you engage with your surroundings.
-With the power of the **Gemini SDK**'s advanced AI, Inquize transforms your device into a gateway to knowledge, allowing you to ask questions about any object, place, or concept captured by your camera.
-Receive precise, real-time answers, turning every moment of curiosity into a learning experience.
+**Inquize** is a personal project where I explored the integration of AI-powered image recognition using the **Gemini SDK**.
+The app allows users to ask questions about objects, places, or concepts captured by their camera, providing real-time answers and transforming curiosity into a learning experience.

+This project was a great opportunity to experiment with **AI integration**, **real-time data processing**, and **interactive mobile experiences**.

 Take a look at the repository by <a target="_blank" href="https://github.com/sergio11/inquize_android">clicking here</a>